jrtechs/NodeJSBlog/README.md

 ```

 ## Projects Sites
-As I develope more projects I would like an easy way to add and host them on my website without having to create another subdomain and generate more ssl certs.
+As I develop more projects I would like an easy way to add and host them on my website without having to create another subdomain and generate more ssl certs.
 I simply want the project site to be accessible under https://jrtechs.net/project_name.

 ### State Diagrm of Plan